c0ppelius/pdfviewer/README.md

 ## Usage

-From the folder containing `X.pdf` run
+After installing the binary in your PATH, from the folder containing `X.pdf` run
 ```
 pdfviewer X.pdf
 ```